Scheduling Games with Machine-Dependent Priority Lists: Hardness of Computing an NE with Low Social Cost

 Observe that in any NE, the two dummy jobs with processing time $2\epsilon$ are assigned as the first jobs on $M_1$ and $M_2$.
 Also, the dummy jobs in $D$ have the highest priority on the triplet-machines, thus, in every NE, there are $|D|=|T|-n$ triplet-machines on which the first job is from $D$.

 Figure~\ref{fig:hardCsum} provides an example for $m=5$.

-\begin{claim} If a $3$D-matching of size $n$ exists, then there is an NE with sum of completion time at most $m + 1$. \end{claim} \begin{proof} Let $T'$ be a matching of size $n$.
+The following claims prove the lower and the upper threshold in the gap instance of the scheduling problem. \begin{claim} If a $3$D-matching of size $n$ exists, then there is an NE with sum of completion time at most $m + 1$. \end{claim} \begin{proof} Let $T'$ be a matching of size $n$.
 Assign the jobs of $X \cup Y \cup Z$ on the triplet-machines corresponding to $T'$ and the jobs of $D$ on the remaining triplet-machines.
 Also, assign $d_1$ and $d_2$ on $M_1$ and $M_2$ respectively. $M_1$ and $M_2$ now have load $2\epsilon$ while the triplet machines have load $3\epsilon$.
 Next, assign job $a$ and the jobs of $K$ on $M_1$, and job $b$ on $M_2$.
 Finally, add one unit-job on each triplet-machine and on $M_1$.
 It is easy to verify that the resulting assignment is an NE.
 The jobs of $K$ are not delayed by unit jobs, so each of them completes at time at most $(k+3)\epsilon$.
 The other jobs with processing time $O(\epsilon)$ contributes at most $6\epsilon$ to the sum of completion times on every machine, and every unit job completes at time $1+O(\epsilon)$.
 Thus, the sum of completion times is $m+f(\epsilon)$, where $\epsilon$ was chosen such that $f(\epsilon)<1$. \end{proof}

 \begin{claim} If there is an NE with sum of completion times less than $m+k$, then there exists a $3$D-matching of size $n$. \end{claim} \begin{proof} Let $\sigma$ be an NE whose sum of completion times is less than $m+k$.
 There are $m$ unit jobs, and in any NE, each is processed on a different machine, as otherwise, some machine has load $f(\epsilon)$, and the second unit job on a machine has a beneficial migration.
 In order to have sum of completion times less than $m+k$, at least one job from $K$ is not assigned after a unit job.
 The only machine on which jobs from $K$ may precede a unit job is $M_1$, where jobs of $K$ may precede a job from $U$.
 This is possible only if job $b$ is not processed on $M_1$.
 Job $b$ does not prefer $M_1$ over $M_2$ only if it starts its processing right after job $d_2$ on $M_2$.
 Since the jobs of $X \cup Y \cup Z$ have higher priority than job $b$ on $M_2$, they are all assigned on triplet-machines and starts their processing after jobs of total processing time at most $2\epsilon$.
 Thus, every triplet machine processes at most three jobs of $X \cup Y \cup Z$ - the jobs corresponding to the triplet, whose priority is higher than the priority of the unit-jobs of $U$.
 Moreover, since the jobs of $D$ have higher priority on the triplet-machines, there are $|T|-n$ triplet-machines on which the jobs of $D$ are first, and exactly $n$ machines each processing exactly the three jobs corresponding to the machine's triplet.
 Thus, the assignment of the jobs from $X \cup Y \cup Z$ on the triplet-machines induces a matching of size $n$. \end{proof}